 (bb) a response to the issues raised in the submissions.

-(5)(a) The period allowed for making submissions referred to in paragraph (4)(a) must be at least 30 days.
+(5)(a) The Minister, when deciding on the period allowed for making submissions referred to in paragraph (4)(a), must take into account the nature and complexity of the Regulation, and the period allowed must be at least 30 days.

 (b) The period allowed for Parliamentary scrutiny referred to in paragraph (4)(b) must be at least 30 days while Parliament is in session.